You want to reduce your work schedule before you retire

 Can I reduce my work hours before I retire?

 Yes.
-If your working conditions so provide, you can ask your employer to sign a phased departure agreement with you.
-The agreement allows you to reduce your work schedule for a minimum of 12 months and a maximum of 60 months.
+If your working conditions so provide, you can ask your employer to sign a phased departure agreement with you, which allows you to reduce your work schedule for a period between 12 and 60 months.
 However, you must retire at the end of that period.

 What do I have to do to benefit from phased departure?